k0sproject/k0smotron/docs/contributing/contribute-testing.md

 It will go through the automated testing, but the pull request will not be assigned for a review.
 Once a pull request is ready for review, transition it from the draft mode to notify the k0smotron team.

-### Conformance testing

-Once a pull request has been reviewed and all other tests have passed, a code owner runs an end-to-end conformance test against the pull request.

 ### Pre-requisites for merge

 In order for a pull request to be merged, the following conditions should exist: